hindog/grid-executor/README.md

-## Grid Executor ##
+## Spark and JVM Remote Execution ##

-This project allows for remote-execution of JVM code with the only remote dependency being password-less SSH.
+This project essentially allows you to replicate a local JVM process on one or more remote hosts using only SSH.
+You can then execute any local code on the remote hosts with full STDOUT/STDERR streaming back to the local process.

+**This is extremely handy for Spark jobs, because it allows running Spark jobs from your local IDE on a remote cluster just like any other application.**

 #### Features ####

-* Zero-deployment remote JVM execution
+* Zero-deployment remote JVM execution.
+Automatically replicates the local classpath to the remote target(s) while also caching JAR's on the remote host for faster execution on repeated runs.
+* Support for remote Spark/Hadoop execution from IDE for fast, iterative development and feedback (ie: `spark-submit` or `hadoop` on a hadoop gateway box, without manually uploading jars).
 * Implements `ExecutorService` to support submitting `Runnable` and/or `Callable[T]` to the grid nodes.
 * Contains hooks for Scala `Future[T]` to allow for transparent grid execution by wrapping the `GridExecutor` in a Scala `ExecutionContext`.
 * By default, the library will bind remote STDOUT/STDERR to local STDOUT/STDERR and optionally STDIN can be bound as well.
-* Support for remote Spark/Hadoop execution from IDE for fast, iterative development and feedback (ie: `spark-submit` or `hadoop` on a hadoop gateway box, without manually uploading jars).
-* Support for "IDE-pimped" `spark-shell` that gives you full power of the IDE's completion/import/copy-paste support while interacting with a shell running remotely on the cluster!
-(See [SparkShellExample.scala](https://github.com/hindog/grid-executor/blob/master/grid-executor-examples/src/main/scala/com/hindog/grid/examples/SparkShellExample.scala) for instructions)
 * Can be integrated with [JClouds](https://jclouds.apache.org/) to provision grids on-the-fly
 * Open-Source, Apache 2.0 License
+* Support for "IDE-pimped" `spark-shell` that gives you full power of the IDE's completion/import/copy-paste support while interacting with a Spark shell running remotely on the cluster!
+(See [SparkShellExample.scala](https://github.com/hindog/grid-executor/blob/master/grid-executor-examples/src/main/scala/com/hindog/grid/examples/SparkShellExample.scala) for instructions)

 #### Import ####